 How to Exclude Negative Keywords

-If you’re selling ACME Trainers, a brand of trainers that comes in red, blue and yellow but you don’t stock the yellow version, add a negative keyword.
+If you’re selling the fictitious brand ACME Trainers, a brand of trainers that comes in red, blue and yellow but you don’t stock the yellow version, add a negative keyword.

 -[ACME Trainers Yellow]